-For more information about credit for prior learning, see page 35.
+For more information about credit for prior learning, see page 36.

-IDS 228 (TC) Service Learning in Nicaragua (M5)
+IDS 228 (TC) Service Learning in Nicaragua (M5)\

 Provides community service opportunities in public health, education, and environmental and women's organizations in San Juan del Sur, Nicaragua.
 Explores Nicaraguan history and culture, macro- and microeconomic issues, the local public health and educational infrastructure, and three environmental foci (local ornithology, sea turtle sanctuary, and local fishing industry).
 Requires conversational Spanish.
-Gullette.
+Gullette.One of the major jobs of the news media is to keep the public informed about the nation's political institutions and the actions of its military.
+This course explores the role of the journalist during war.
+War coverage is difficult because journalists must balance the people's right to know against information that might risk security.
+The goal of this course is to evaluate how well the media do in maintaining this balance.
+Corcoran.